mre-code/groovysql/README.md

 The simplest approach to deploying GroovySQL is to download the latest shell and jar file from the Releases and place them in a location within your execution path (`$PATH`).
-GroovySQL does not require anything to be installed other than Java.
+GroovySQL does not require anything to be installed other than Java (v17 recommended/tested).
 All other requirements are self-contained in the GroovySQL jar file.
 In particular there is no requirement to install Groovy or any database drivers, GroovySQL will locate all those artifacts in its jar file at runtime.
 The jar file is not extracted or installed anywhere.
 Recommendation is to copy both files to `/usr/local/bin`, provided it is in the execution path (`$PATH`).
-The groovysql jar contains the Denodo, Snowflake, Postgres, MySQL, and SQLite database drivers.
+The groovysql jar contains the Denodo, Snowflake, Postgres, MySQL, and SQLite database drivers as well as Groovy itself.

 ## Building GroovySQL